ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sharing.md

 User: <username>
 ```

-The username of an HPCC account should be provided under `<username>`.
+Under `<username>` the actual username of an HPCC should be provided.
+The `Logon Type` can be
-The `Logon Type` can be `Interactive` or `Key File` for [Password+DUO](#passwordduo)
+`Interactive` or `Key File` for [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) authentication,
-or [SSH Keys](#ssh-keys) authentication, respectively.
-When using `Password+DUO` authentication,
+respectively.
+When choosing `Password+DUO` authentication, the max connections should be configured.
-the max connections should be configured.
-To do so, navigate to the `Transfer Settings` tab and make the
+To do so, navigate to the `Transfer Settings` tab and make the following settings.
-following settings.

 ```
     Limit Number of simultaneous connections: checked
     Maximum number of connections: 1
 ```

-To save the new site, click "OK".
+By clicking "OK" the new site will be saved.
 Subsequently, one can select the new site from the main window by
 clicking the arrow next to the site list, or just reopen the Site Manager and clicking the "connect"
-button from your new site window.
+button from the new site window.

 For ssh key based access, users want to make the selections shown in the Figure below.
 For this
 access method it is important to choose the `Site Manager` option as FileZilla's Quick Access method